Here are 5 things that I know to be true:

 Chocolate Peanut Butter Globs Recipe

 - 2 large eggs

-- 1 tablespoon instant espresso (or coffee) powder
+- 1 tablespoon instant espresso or coffee powder (optional)

 - 2 teaspoons vanilla extract